 - Threaded Skirt Screw Caps: Threaded skirt screw caps match the bottle’s seal lining, providing a flush and secure tamper-evident seal for products.

-- Dispensing Screw Caps: These types of screw caps include elements of flip caps in their design with a flip-top or push-down lid that controls the dispensing of the product.
+- Dispensing Screw Caps: These screw caps incorporate elements of flip caps, featuring a flip-top or push-down lid that controls product dispensing.

 Exploring Cork Closures